irtlab/rtptools/README.md

 ## Installation

-The RTP tools should compile on any
-POSIX platform supporting sockets.
+The RTP tools should compile on any POSIX-compliant platform supporting sockets.

-When building from a release tarball, the usual `./configure; make` will compile rtptools.
+### UNIX

-When building from git, the following sequence might be needed to regenerate the build tools first:
+- If building from git, run the following first to regenerate the build tools:

 ```
 aclocal
+automake --add-missing --force-missing
 autoconf
-automake
 ```

+- Run `./configure` to configure rtptools for your system.
+- Run `make` to build rtptools.
+- Run `make install` to install.
+- Run `make uninstall` to unisntall.

+- Run `make rpm-spec` to create a spec file for a rpm package.
+  Then run `rpmbuild -ba rtptools-*.spec` or `rpmbuild -bb rtptools-*.spec` on your rpm based distribution.

+## TODO

+* Improve generating html for homepage.
+* Fix type mismatch warnings.
+* Fix building on windows.
+* Generate a debian package.